yikang4570/DLC_FILTER_PIPELINE/README.md

 ## Getting Started
 OVERVIEW FOR GETTING STARTED WITH THIS PACKAGE:

-If your setup is similar to the default setup in this project, you can get started:
+If your setup is similar to the default setup in this project (similar arena and 500 FPS camera and 20wk old C57BL6 mice, either uninjured or with partial Achilles tendon transection), you can get started:
 1. Install a conda distribution (Anaconda is the most general) to prepare for managing environments
 2. Create a DEEPLABCUT conda environment (<a href="#prerequisites">Prerequisites</a>)
 3. Create a DLCPIPE conda environment to run the notebook (<a href="#installation">Installation</a>)